 French corporate tax advice

 An accountant (expert comptable) can advise on French corporate taxation, social security charges, tax law and any available French tax refunds for example.
 You can find an accountant through the French accountants’ professional body, l’Ordre des Expert-Comptables, or the local Chamber of Commerce, or consider using an affiliated accounting center.

 The information given here provides a general overview only; it is always advised to get professional advice from a French accountant or financial expert when starting a business in France.

 - French tax authority

 - APCE or Accueil Professionnels et Entreprises: the national organisation for start-ups in France.

-- Centre de Formalités des Entreprises or CFE: the organisation responsible for handling business registration throughout France.
+- Centre de Formalités des Entreprises or CFE: the organization responsible for handling business registration throughout France.
 There are different offices for each type of business.

 - Direccte (Directions régionales des entreprises, de la concurrence, de la consommation, du travail et de l’emploi)